A New Meat on the Horizon

 Science has developed artificial meat without killing animals

-What once sounded like a science-fiction story has now become a reality in some laboratories around the globe.
-Scientists are working on alternative meat production methods where meat no longer comes from a slaughtered animal, but is being grown artificially in labs.
-The first lab born burger was publicly showcased, cooked, and tasted in 2013.
+What once sounded like a science-fiction story has now become a reality in the past few years around the globe.
+Scientists, as well as the food industry, are working on alternative meat production methods, called cultivated meat, where real animal meat is made by growing animal cells outside the animal’s body in a controlled environment, without the need to raise or slaughter animals.
+The first cultivated meat burger patty was shown, cooked and tasted back in 2013.

-As lab grown meat is a topic that has been gaining public interest, FOUR PAWS is closely monitoring the progress.
+As the topic of cultivated meat has been gaining public interest, FOUR PAWS is closely monitoring the progress.
 Here is what we know so far:

-With conventional animal products globally accounting for over 80 billion1 lives of animals per year, 83 % of agricultural land use2 and 16.5%3 of the world's greenhouse gas emissions, "Cultivated Meat" (also known as "Clean Meat") could help us conserve our limited resources and has the potential to save billions of animals per year from inhumane conditions and eventual slaughter.
+With conventional animal products globally accounting for over 85 billion1 lives of animals per year, 83 % of agricultural land use2 and 16.5%3 of the world's greenhouse gas emissions, "Cultivated Meat" could help us conserve our limited resources and has the potential to save billions of animals per year from inhumane conditions and eventual slaughter.
 This is an initiative FOUR PAWS is strongly in favor of.

-Though large-scale manufacturing of cultured meat is costly, which includes the cost of cell culture and skilled labor, the costs are drastically decreasing, which highlights the potential of making "Cultivated Meat" available to the masses in the not so distant future.
+Although, the large-scale manufacturing of cultured meat is still costly, due to the price of cell culture and skilled labor, the costs are drastically decreasing, which highlights the potential of making "Cultivated Meat" available to the masses in the not-so-distant future.

 We currently don’t know what all the consequences for farm animals and their welfare will be, but the advancements in recent years is encouraging, and there is optimism around the potential positive impact this meat successor would have.
-Since this innovation is still currently ongoing, with an ever-increasing interest, we presume that a massive positive change in the farming of animals is likely to happen.
+As this innovation is still developing, along with an ever-increasing interest, we presume that a massive positive change in the farming of animals is likely to happen.

 Conventional meat production is very inefficient